NanomatchGmbH/simstackserver/CONTRIBUTING.md

 We aim for comprehensive test coverage.
 When adding new features:
 - Write unit tests in the corresponding `tests/` directory
-- Use `pytest-qt` for Qt widget testing with `qtbot` fixtures
 - Mock complex dependencies appropriately

-### Architecture Guidelines

-SimStack follows an MVC-like architecture:

-- **Application Layer**: Central controllers (`WFEditorApplication`, settings providers)
-- **UI Layer**: Qt widgets organized in `view/` directory
-- **Remote Operations**: SSH and cluster management components
-- **WaNo System**: Workflow nodes with custom UI views.
-WaNos are not part of this repository.

-When contributing:
-- Follow existing patterns and code organization
-- Place UI components in `view/` directory
-- Use existing base classes and utilities from `lib/`
-- Maintain separation between UI and business logic

 ### Code Conventions